-Box truck insurance generally costs between $2,000 – $40,000 per power unit per year.
+Box truck insurance generally costs between $2,000 – $40,000 per power unit a year.
 It’s a huge range, we know, but we give that range without knowing any details about your business – your drivers, your location, your loss history, and so on.
-Many factors affect your box truck insurance rates, including:

 - Your drivers and their MVRs